Table of Contents

 Diamond, which is the birthstone for April, is also talked about for its ancient myths and magic properties that transcend different cultures.

-For the Pharaohs in 3000 B.C, diamonds symbolized sun, power, life, truth, and courage, but for Ancient India, it represented clarity, invincibility, and protection.
+For the Pharaohs in 3000 B.C., diamonds symbolized the sun, power, life, truth, and courage, but for Ancient India, they represented clarity, invincibility, and protection.
 In Greek mythology, legend has it that Chronos turned a young man named Adamas into a precious stone.
 This man was known for his strength, power, and good fortune.
-Aside from its persistent association with strength, diamonds were also revered in the Middle Ages for its healing power, which includes a cure to mental illness, skin diseases, heart diseases, and stomachaches, among many others.
+Aside from their persistent association with strength, diamonds were also revered in the Middle Ages for their healing power, which includes a cure for mental illness, skin diseases, heart diseases, and stomachaches, among many others.
 Lastly, the Jewish high priest used to believe that diamonds could determine one’s guilt or innocence.
 For instance, it was said that the more innocent one was, the more the diamond placed in front of that person would sparkle.
-This is not surprising considering the existence of priestly breastplate worn by the High Priest of Israelites in the Book of Exodus.
+This is not surprising considering the existence of a priestly breastplate worn by the High Priest of Israelites in the Book of Exodus.
 In this biblical account, the precious stones on the breastplate were used to determine God’s will.